-With regard to effects of maternal narratives, attribution of threat was not associated with Internalizing scores (p > .84), but lower levels of maternal encouragement did predict higher levels of these symptoms (t = -2.878, p = 0.005, $R^2 = .07$ ).
-Neither BI nor attachment moderated the effects of maternal narratives on Internalizing scores (all p's > .40).
+With regard to effects of maternal narratives, attribution of threat was not associated with internalizing scores (p > .84), but lower levels of maternal encouragement did predict higher levels of these symptoms (t = -2.878, p = .005, $R^2 = .07$ ).
+Neither BI nor attachment moderated the effects of maternal narratives on internalizing scores (all ps > .40).

-Examination of the potential mediating role of lower maternal encouragement in the association between maternal social anxiety status and child Internalizing problems showed a significant indirect effect of maternal status on child Internalizing problems through maternal encouragement (b = .03 (BCa 95% CI: .002 - .067); $K^2$ = .06 (BCa 95% CI: .01 - .15)).
-Nevertheless, the extent to which encouragement accounted for the maternal social anxiety effect was only small, and indeed both maternal status and encouragement remained predictors of Internalizing scores (group: t = 2.12, p = 0.036, $R^2$ = .07; encouragement: t = -2.03, p = 0.045, $R^2$ = .03) reflecting partial mediation.
+Examination of the potential mediating role of lower maternal encouragement in the association between maternal social anxiety status and child internalizing problems showed a significant indirect effect of maternal status on child internalizing problems through maternal encouragement, b=0.03 (BCa 95% CI = 0.002-0.067); $K^2=0.06$ (BCa 95% CI = 0.01-0.15).
+Nevertheless, the extent to which encouragement accounted for the maternal social anxiety effect was only small, and maternal status and encouragement both remained predictors of internalizing scores (group: t=2.12, p=.036, $R^2=.07$ ; encouragement: t=-2.03, p=.045, $R^2=.03$ ), reflecting partial mediation.

-TRF Internalizing problems
+TRF internalizing problems.
 Teachers completed TRF questionnaires for 121 children.
 Scores were log-transformed to achieve normality.
-There were no effects of demographic or child variables on Internalizing scores, and nor were there significant effects of group (p = .50), or moderation of group by either BI (p = .20), or child attachment (p = .81).
+There were no effects of demographic or child variables on internalizing scores nor were there significant effects of group (p=.50), or moderation of group by either BI (p=.20) or child attachment (p=.81).

-There was no main effect of either maternal positive encouragement (p = .35) or attribution of threat (p = .19) on TRF Internalizing scores.
-Child attachment did not moderate the effect of maternal narrative variables (both p 's >.39); however, BI, while not moderating the effect of attribution of threat

-(p = .58), did moderate the effects of maternal encouragement (t = -2.34, p = .021, $R^2 = .06$ ); specifically, an association between low maternal encouragement and higher teacher-reported Internalizing scores was present for those children who were high BI (b = -0.01 (95% CI = -0.02 - -0.01), t = -3.526, p = 0.001), whereas for children who were low BI, mothers' level of encouragement had no effect (b = 0.001 (95% CI = -0.01-0.01), t = 0.450, p = 0.65) (see Figure 4).
+There was no main effect of either maternal positive encouragement (p=.35) or attribution of threat (p=.19) on TRF internalizing scores.
+Child attachment did not moderate the effect of maternal narrative variables (both ps>.39); however, BI, although not moderating the effect of attribution of threat (p=.58), did moderate the effects of maternal encouragement (t=-2.34, p=.021, $R^2=.06$ ).
+An association between low maternal encouragement and higher teacher-reported internalizing scores was present for those children who were high BI, b=-0.01 (95% CI = -0.02 to -0.01), t = -3.526, p = .001, whereas for children who were low BI, mothers' level of encouragement had no effect, b = 0.001 (95% CI = -0.01 to 0.01), t = 0.450, p = .65 (see Figure 4).

-Notably, and just as for maternal narratives, when the timing of maternal disorder was considered, we found that the same pattern of effects on child outcome that is described above for the index group as a whole also applied to those children whose mothers no longer met full diagnostic criteria by the time they were two years old; furthermore, there were no significant differences in outcome between index group children whose mothers had remitted by two years vs. those whose disorder had persisted beyond this time.
+When the timing of maternal disorder was considered in relation to child outcome we found, just as with maternal narratives, that the same pattern of results described above for the index group as a whole also applied to those children whose mothers no longer met full diagnostic criteria by the time the children were 2 years old.
+Furthermore, there were no significant differences in outcome between index group children whose mothers had remitted by 2 years and those whose disorder had persisted beyond this time.